LogSentinel/sentineldb-documentation/index.rst

-Welcome to the LogSentinel SentinelTrails Documentation!
+Welcome to the LogSentinel SentinelDB Documentation!
 ========================================================

 .. toctree::